OWASP/wstg/Testing_for_Vertical_Bypassing_Authorization_Schema_WSTG-AUTHZ-00X.md

 ### Example 2

 Suppose that the administrator menu is part of the administrator account.
 The application will be considered vulnerable if any other role rather than administrator could access the administrator menu.
-Sometimes, developer perform authorization validation at the GUI level only, and leave the functions without authorization validation, thus resulting possibly in a vulnerability.
+Sometimes, developer perform authorization validation at the GUI level only, and leave the functions without authorization validation, thus potentially resulting in a vulnerability.

 ## Tools